Nekopara: Characters

 Maple is the second oldest of the Minaduki family catgirls.
 She has an independent/mature personality, as well as a hint of tsundere given that she is typically dishonest with herself.
-She enjoying visiting cafes to try different food and drinks.
+She enjoys visiting cafes to try different food and drinks.
 She aspires to be a singer but is held back by her own lack of self-confidence as well as the prospect that she will only ever make it big because she is a catgirl.
 She is an American Curl.